USS McKee (AS-41): 1990–1999

 In March 1990, the McKee continued leading the way for submarine tenders by participating in the first underway fuel replenishment (UNREP) by a Pacific Fleet submarine tender.
 This fuel was in preparation for deployment to the Persian Gulf in January 1991.

 When Operation Desert Storm began, the McKee deployed to the Persian Gulf and spent six months providing support to submarines and surface combatants in Jebel Ali, just outside Dubai, United Arab Emirates.
 McKee was awarded a second Meritorious Unit Commendation and the Southwest Asia Service Medal.
 Following Desert Storm, McKee was awarded a fourth Battle Efficiency "E" Award.

 In 1995, after the decommissioning of USS Dixon, McKee provided all support to San Diego based submarines.
 Assistance was also provided to many Allied submarines while they visited Point Loma.

 In 1998, McKee earned a third Meritorious Unit Commendation following a six-month deployment to Pearl Harbor.
 During this deployment, McKee provided services and conducted repairs to both U.S. and Allied submarines and surface combatants.
 Upon returning to San Diego, the ship took the lead in establishing shore-based services that will support the submarines after McKee's departure.

 In November 1998, the weapons department of the USS McKee loaded Tomahawk cruise missiles onto HMS Splendid (S106).
 These were the first of 67 Tomahawk cruise missiles sold to the Royal Navy and the first British submarine to receive the Tomahawk missiles.
 They were later used by HMS Splendid in offensive operations against Serbian targets during the Kosovo War.

 On 1 October 1999, McKee was decommissioned from service and moved to the Naval Inactive Ship Maintenance Facility (NISMF), located in Portsmouth, Virginia.
 She was struck from the Naval Register on 25 April 2006.

+Post Decommissioning

+On June 2024, the Ex-USS McKee arrived in Brownsville, Texas for recycling.